raliev/raliev.github.io/docs/_posts/2025-09-03-chinese-japanese-search.markdown

 | 两 | 兩 | 両 | | (both) |
 | 龟 | 龜 | 亀 | カメ | (tortoise) |

 It is generally believed that the top priority for Chinese discovery improvements is to equate Traditional characters with simplified characters.
-For Japanese, there is also a problem of equating Modern Kanji characters with Traditional Kanji characters, but it is not so strong as it is in Chinese where you deal with two different scripts.
+For Japanese, equating Modern (*Shinjitai*) and Traditional (*Kyūjitai*) Kanji is also important—particularly for historical texts, proper nouns, and names—and should not be overlooked in normalization pipelines.
 There is a priority for Japanese discovery improvements to equate all scripts used in the language: Kanji, Hiragana, Katakana, and Romaji.

 In Apache Solr, the only other relevant ICU script translation is a mapping between Hiragana and Katakana.
 This is a straightforward one-to-one character mapping working in both directions.

-<small>(Here I mentioned Apache Solr for the first time.
-For those who are not familiar with Solr, it is one of the most comprehensive opensource search engines.
-SAP Commerce Cloud uses Apache Solr for product and content search.
-One of the goals of this article is to give recommendations on how to configure Solr properly for Chinese and Japanese search)</small>
+For context, Apache Solr is a widely used open-source search engine platform; the recommendations below assume familiarity with Solr’s analysis pipeline.

 Consider making Simplified Chinese and traditional Chinese inter-searchable.
 If one searches for 计算机 (computer, Simplified) or 電脳 (computer, Traditional) , the results should contain the records with both 计算机 and 電脳.
 At least measure how often each of these writing systems is used by your customers to make an educated decision on how to make search better.